eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

   timeout: 3m
 ```

-Next, create a helm release:
+Next, create a helm release and replace the example values like `domain.com` with your own values.
 ```
 apiVersion: helm.toolkit.fluxcd.io/v2beta1
 kind: HelmRelease